-Assessment is the collection of relevant health data about the patient.
+Assessment is the collection and analysis of relevant health data about the patient.
 Sources of data may be a preoperative interview with the patient and the patient's family; review of the planned surgical or invasive procedure; review of the patient's medical record; examination of the results of diagnostic tests; and consultation with the surgeon and anesthesia provider, unit nurses, or other personnel.

-- 8. Lonna Weber is a frail 76-year-old diabetic woman who is scheduled for major surgery.
+- 8. A frail 76-year-old diabetic woman is scheduled for major surgery.
 She is vulnerable and at high risk for harm because of several factors related to her preexisting conditions and overall health status.
-As part of developing a plan to guide Lonna's care, the nurse uses standardized descriptive terms to guide care.
+As part of developing a plan to guide her care, the nurse uses standardized descriptive terms.
 This step of the nursing process is called:

 - a. nursing diagnosis.

 - b. nursing assessment.

 - c. nursing outcome.

 - d. nursing intervention.